weecology/DeepForest/docs/installation.md

 For questions on conda-forge installation, please submit issues to the feedstock repo: https://github.com/conda-forge/deepforest-feedstock

+### Windows Installation

+DeepForest itself is pure python and will work on all major operating systems.
+It can be difficult to install some of the geospatial dependencies on windows using pip.
+If you have trouble installing gdal, rasterio or fiona on windows see rasterio [docs](https://rasterio.readthedocs.io/en/latest/installation.html)

 ## Source Installation

 DeepForest can alternatively be installed from source using the github repository.
 The python package dependencies are managed by conda.